CodeJjang/multiscale-attention-patch-matching/README.md

 python train.py --dataset-name=visnir --dataset-path=<visnir_downloaded_path>
 ```

 For further configurations run `-h` with the above command.
+You may need to set `num_workers` to 0 in the train dataloader when training on UBC, depending on your hardware.